apalopta/apalopta/README.md

 ## Family Project

-How to feed my son with coding basics while he's keen on extending _Minecraft_ *phew
+How to feed my son with coding basics while he's keen on extending _Minecraft_...

 <!---
 apalopta/apalopta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.